sebasmonia/datum/README.md

 * Support as many database engines as possible
 * Play nicely with Emacs' SQLi mode

-It is an attempt at a cleaner version of [sqlcmdline](https://github.com/sebasmonia/sqlcmdline/).
-That tool was born out of necessity since [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility) didn't quite work with SQLi.
+It is an attempt at a cleaner version of [sqlcmdline](https://github.com/sebasmonia/sqlcmdline/), which was born as a quick replacement for [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility).
 Over time I added support for other DB engines but it was never intended for full compatiblity.
 Datum was built from scratch keeping in mind some of the limitations in sqlcmdline, but also trying very hard to avoid the second system effect :)
 &nbsp;
 ## Table of contents